G-NT3806KSJP

 TELEPHONIC DIGRESSION

 8.1.
-I can't help thinking of Derrida writing about the telephone and telegraph, and about the Dublin-wanderer Leopold Bloom, in an essay full of “detour[s]”.
+Thinking about the line, I can't help thinking of Jacques Derrida, writing about the telephone and telegraph, and about the Dublin-wanderer Leopold Bloom, in an essay full of “detour[s]”.
 (The essay is “Ulysses Gramophone: Hear Say Yes in Joyce”, and it is collected in Acts of Literature [Jacques Derrida, ed.
 Attridge; New York: Routlege, 1991].
 I first read it during my own “aimless wandering”—doctoral studies—and more recently reread it when I read Ulysses alongside a dozen undergraduates in a colleague’s class I audited at a small public college in rural Maine.)

 8.2.
 Derrida’s lines, like Leopold Bloom’s, are all loops.